pixelsnob/pixelsnob-site/articles/when-one-soccer-team-owns-a-park.md

 Very quickly, the front gates were locked **open**.
 So that nobody could lock the park.
 I'm not sure if that's a good solution, but I do appreciate the City doing something in the moment.

 After that, I was invited to come in and speak with Mayor Gomez about all of this, and I explained everything that I have talked about here.
-He said he would look into it, and I hope that he will.

 Shortly after that, I sent in some pictures to the City showing that the soccer team parents were using the basketball courts as a parking lot, and I asked why there are still no bathrooms, even though from my understanding, the team is required to provide them.